 Our KS4 Curriculum

-In KS4, students must study GCSEs in English, Maths and Science.
-They then choose which subjects they would like to study alongside the core curriculum, selecting their preferences from our carefully planned option blocks.
+In Key Stage 4, students must study GCSEs in English, Maths and Science – they then choose which subjects they would like to study alongside the core curriculum, selecting their preferences from our carefully planned option blocks.

 We believe strongly in the importance of providing our students with choice whilst also ensuring that they are guided to make informed decisions that will enable them to achieve their goals and aspirations in the future.

-By 2025, the Government wants to see 90% of students studying the EBaac subjects and therefore, this ambition is reflected in our KS4 curriculum offer.
+By 2025, the government wants to see 90% of students studying the EBacc subjects and therefore, this ambition is reflected in our KS4 curriculum offer.

 However, we also recognise that many of our students are passionate about studying more creative and practical-based subjects and therefore, all students still have the option to select to study at least one of these subjects as part of their bespoke curriculum.